 Dorothea Touwen PhD is associate professor of medical ethics at Leiden University Medical Center, in the Netherlands.
 The focus of her research is on elderly care and end of life care.
 She has conducted studies on ethical complexities of proxy decision making, advance care planning and living wills; on palliative care for people from ethnic minorities; on family care giving and on dementia care.
 Currently she supervises a study on the balance between freedom of movement and safety in the care for people with dementia, on shared decision making with cancer patients of ethnic minorities and on the wishes and values of refugee patients.
 Her approach is always very practical in order for projects to lead to conclusions that are applicable in daily care.
 Most of her studies use qualitative research methods, thus ensuring a thorough and in depth investigation of the interests and complexities.
 In EOLinPLACE, Dorothea is collaborator, leads the ethnographic component of the project and is local co-PI in the Netherlands.

 Jenny van der Steen is an epidemiologist and associate professor at Leiden University Medical Center and senior researcher at Radboud University Medical Center, Nijmegen.
 She studies how to improve care at the end of life, in particular for persons with dementia and their family.
 Her research covers palliative care including advance care planning and non-pharmacological interventions.
 She has been awarded national and European prizes.
 She aims at optimising research design, employing rigorous quantitative, qualitative and mixed methods, preferably in international comparative and with parallel methodological work.
 In EOLinPLACE, Jenny is collaborator and local-PI of the project in the Netherlands.
+Of note, Jenny is an ERC Consolidator Grantee (CONT-END) and promotes links between the two projects, particularly on end of life care in dementia.

 Emma Belanger is associate professor of Health Services, Policy & Practice at the Center for Gerontology and Healthcare Research, Brown University School of Public Health.
 Her background includes training in both social and health sciences.
 She obtained her PhD from the Departments of Psychiatry and Family Medicine at McGill University, on patient participation in palliative care decisions.
 She then completed a postdoctoral fellowship at the University of Montreal Public Health Research Institute in social epidemiology of aging.
 Her research interests involve mixed-methods designs and addresses the assessment and management of patient-reported symptoms among older adults, the delivery of end-of-life care in a variety of settings, as well as decision-making processes about palliative options of care.
 In EOLinPLACE, Emma is collaborator, leads the longitudinal quantitative study and is local co-PI in the US.